David Grosgold is a partner in the firm’s Financial Institutions and Insurance Practice Groups. His practice focuses on domestic and cross-border ...

 - Goldman Sachs in the formation, separation and disposition of Global Atlantic Financial Group.

-- New York Life Insurance Company in the sale of New York Life Insurance Taiwan Corporation, its Taiwan life insurance subsidiary, to Yuanta Financial Holding.
+- New York Life Insurance in the sale of New York Life Insurance Taiwan Corporation, its Taiwan life insurance subsidiary, to Yuanta Financial Holding.

 - Prudential Financial in its acquisition of The Hartford’s Individual Life Insurance business.